 Bursitis is most often caused by overuse of a joint.
-The repeated movements irritate the bursa and cause it to swell.
-When that happens, other tissues in the joint have less space to move.
+The repeated movements irritate the bursa and may cause it to swell.
+When that happens, other surrounding tissues may become inflamed or have less space to move.
 Bursitis is most common in large joints such as the knee, shoulder, and hip.

 To help reduce pain and swelling, your doctor may recommend one or more of the following: